jonwretlind/partex-framework/README.md

 This is the repository for the Partex front-end framework project.
 Here, you will find code and documentation regarding the visual design, HTML, CSS and JS components used in the design system for the 2024-2025 Partex company website.

 **PROTOTYPE WEBSITE**
-The prototype website used for user testing and development is currently hosted on a nodejs v20+ dyno on Heroku here: PROTOTYPE DEVELOPMENT WEBSITE
+The prototype website used for user testing and development is currently hosted on a nodejs v20+ dyno on Heroku here: <a href="https://partex-framework-b4c35e6a07b4.herokuapp.com/home">PROTOTYPE DEVELOPMENT WEBSITE</a>

 **PROTOTYPE / TEMPLATE ENGINE DIRECTORIES**
 <pre>